What is Malware?

-Some of well known ransomware are CryptoLocker, CryptoWall, Locky, TeslaCrypt and CryptoWall.
+Some of the well-known ransomware are CryptoLocker, CryptoWall, Locky, TeslaCrypt, and CryptoWall.

-Adware, or advertising-supported malware, is a term used to describe unwanted software that displays advertisements on your device.
-An adware virus is considered a PUP (potentially unwanted program), which means it’s a program that is installed without express permission from the user.
+Adware, or advertising-supported malware, is wont to describe unwanted software that displays advertisements on your device.
+An adware virus is a PUP (potentially unwanted program), a program that is installed without express permission from the user.

-Adware is used to track a user’s browser and download history with the intent to display pop-up or banner advertisements that lure the user into making a purchase.
+Adware is employed to trace a user’s browser and download history with the intent to display pop-up or banner advertisements that lure the user to buy something

-Malvertising (malicious advertising) is the use of online advertising to spread malware.
+Malvertising (malicious advertising) is typically online advertising used to spread malware.

 For example, a cybercriminal might pay to place an ad on a legitimate website.
-When a user clicks on the ad, code in the ad either redirects them to a malicious website or installs malware on their computer.
+When a user clicks on the ad, code in the ad either redirect them to a malicious website, or installs malware on their computer.